npsark/rshell/README.md

 As far as arguments are concerned, *ls* is fairly robust.
 Any number of arguments can be passed with any number of spaces in between any of them.
 The arguments can also be placed anywhere amongst the file paths.
 Furthermore, any combination of the three parameters can be passed with any number of them separate or combined (`-alR` = `-a -lR` = `-al -R` = `-lRa` = `-Ral` = etc.).

 When a path is passed, ls checks if it starts with the '/' character.
 If it does, it assumed it is an absolute path.
 If it does not start with the '/' character, it assumes it is a relative path.
-For ecample, `/home/nat/rshell/bin` is the same as `bin`.
+For example, `/home/nat/rshell/bin` is the same as `bin`.
 However, `/bin` is not the same as `bin`.
 Also, any '/' characters at the end of the path are ignored (i.e. `bin/` = `bin`).

 ##Building